sbweeden/cifido2rp/README.md

 1. Create a FIDO2 RP definition for the RPID www.cifido2rp.com.
 Optionally upload metadata.
 1. Optionally create an OpenID Connect application configuration for the demonstration application.

+## Other notes
+Inspiration for how to create certificate files from: https://steffodimfelt.medium.com/how-to-make-node-js-running-https-localhost-on-macos-67b0840ad4c5